GearPlug/microsoftgraph-python/README.md

 - You can access to [Requests library's Response Object](https://docs.python-requests.org/en/latest/user/advanced/#request-and-response-objects) for e.g. `r = client.users.get_me()` then `r.original` or the response handled by the library `r.data`.
 - New Response properties `r.status_code` and `r.throttling`.
 - You can pass [Requests library's Event Hooks](https://docs.python-requests.org/en/latest/user/advanced/#event-hooks) with the parameter `requests_hooks` in the client instantiation.
 If you are using Django and want to log in database every request made through this library, see [django-requests-logger](https://github.com/GearPlug/django-requests-logger).
+- Library can auto paginate responses.
+Set `paginate` parameter in client initialization.
+Defaults to `True`.
 - Better method docstrings and type hinting.
 - Better library structure.
 ## Installing